JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-bitcode.png') }})

 Now we need to explain Xcode, where to look for frameworks.
-We need to add the full path to the `SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
+We need to add the relative path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
+Xcode will show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})